near/core-contracts/lockup/README.md

 #### Adding full access key

-Once everything is unlocked the owner can add a full access key on the lockup account.
-This allows to withdraw remaining tokens locked due to contract storage.
+Once everything is unlocked and vested, the owner can add a full access key to the lockup account.
+This allows the withdrawal of remaining tokens locked due to contract storage.
 The owner first should generate a new key-pair (private and public keys).
 Then the owner should pass the public key from this key-pair.

 ```bash
 near call lockup1 add_full_access_key '{"new_public_key": "CE3QAXyVLeScmY9YeEyR3Tw9yXfjBPzFLzroTranYtVb"}' --accountId=owner1 --gas=50000000000000
 ```

-Now owner should be able to delete this account and claim all tokens.
+Now the owner can delete this account and claim all tokens in a single operation.
-WARNING: This should only be done if there is no tokens delegated to a staking pool.
-Otherwise those tokens might be lost.
+WARNING: This should only be done if there are no tokens delegated to a staking pool.
+Otherwise, those tokens will be lost.

-This command with delete `lockup1` and transfer all tokens remaining tokens from the lockup account to `owner1`
+This command will delete `lockup1` and transfer all remaining tokens from the lockup account to `owner1`.

 ```bash
 near delete lockup1 owner1
 ```

-### Vesting termination by NEAR Foundation
+### Vesting termination by Foundation

-If the employee was terminated, the foundation needs to terminate vesting.

 #### Initiate termination

-To initiate termination NEAR Foundation has to issue the following command:
+To initiate termination the Foundation has to issue the following command:

 ```bash
 near call lockup1 terminate_vesting '' --accountId=near --gas=25000000000000